ysoldak/HeadTracker/README.md

   - USB drive disconnects itself and reboots (congrats! now you have your head tracker!)
 - **Connect to your radio**
   - Pick up your radio with wireless trainer link (PARA, Bluetooth)
-    _all recent FrSky radios have wireless trainer that works, other radios may or may not work, depends on the bluetooth module installed_
+    _all recent FrSky radios have wireless trainer that works; other radios may require [PARA Wireless module](https://www.horusrc.com/en/frsky-horus-x10-para-wireless-module.html) installed_
   - Connect XIAO BLE Sense board as a wireless trainer
     _learn board's ID via [serial console](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-serial-monitor) or by attaching little screen (see below) or by walking with your laptop, radio and board away from other bluetooth sources_
   - Define mixers from Trainer 1,2 and 3 channels to your desired model outputs